General

 When King David finally asked God why He had let this famine (i.e., this bad thing) occur, God explained that the famine was the consequence of decisions made by David’s predecessor, Saul.
 When King David brought restitution to those who had suffered injustice at the hand of King Saul, God ended the famine.
 (See II Samuel 21:1–14.)

-READ ALSO: How do we practice justice?
+READ ALSO: Why do we get attracted to flowers?

 When he entered the sanctuary of God he fully understood their final destiny?